How to Prevent Security Breaches in Healthcare

 - Enable frictionless access: The value of innovative new technologies is limited by the ability to quickly access them – and hop between them to deliver care and carry out key workflows.
 Achieving the full potential of digital transformation – from the productivity benefits to improved care quality to better patient and staff satisfaction – hinges on enabling this kind of frictionless access.

 - Support workforce flexibility with physical security: One of the most overlooked impacts of a hybrid work model is that it often necessitates changes in physical security and access control programs.
-From enabling authorized staff to access facilities outside of standard shifts, to facilitating contactless check-in for patients and visitors, to onboarding and offboarding staff and volunteers, hospitals and health systems need to re-evaluating gaps and issues in their physical security program that may present risk to patient data privacy and security.
+From enabling authorized staff to access facilities outside of standard shifts, to facilitating contactless check-in for patients and visitors, to onboarding and offboarding staff and volunteers, hospitals and health systems need to re-evaluate gaps and issues in their physical security program that may present risk to patient data privacy and security.

 Facilitate and protect remote healthcare delivery and digital transactions

-Patient demand for telehealth, mobile care and other virtual and remote care delivery options is here to stay.
+Patient demand for telehealth, mobile care, and other virtual and remote care delivery options is here to stay.
 Healthcare organizations, too, have recognized the many benefits of these new modes of care delivery.
 But delivering the convenient, personalized, and private experiences patients expect – and realizing the potential to expand access to underserved populations while driving efficiency – brings an entirely new set of data security challenges.

 - Onboarding and authenticating remote patients: The simplest data security challenge with remote healthcare delivery is simply authenticating the identity of a patient who is not physically present.
 Healthcare organizations need to put technologies in place to enable secure, self-service, patient identity verification.
 They also need to build new workflows for onboarding new patients in a fully virtual care scenario.